Business

 Calories5 (without additives)2-5 (without additives)

-TasteSmooth, slightly bitter, mild espresso notesRich, full-bodied, varies by brewing method
+TasteSmooth, slightly bitter, mild espresso notesRich, full-bodied, varies by method

 Key growth drivers

-The global coffee market is set to reach $473.10 billion by 2025, driven by changing consumer preferences and emerging coffee cultures worldwide.
+The global coffee market is set to reach $473.10 billion by 2025, driven by changing consumer preferences and emerging coffee cultures around the world.

 At-home consumption will account for $96.45 billion, while the out-of-home segment will lead with $376.70 billion in revenue.